Statistics Explained

 Population unable to keep home adequately warm

-The long-term evaluation of the indicator for population unable to keep home adequately warm for the period 2010 to 2021 shows significant progress towards the SD objectives.
-The short-term evaluation for the period 2016 to 2021 also shows significant progress towards the SD objectives.
+The long-term evaluation of the indicator for population unable to keep home adequately warm for the period 2010 to 2022 shows moderate progress towards the SD objectives.
+The short-term evaluation for the period 2017 to 2022 also shows significant movement away from the SD objectives.

 This indicator measures the share of people unable to afford to keep their home adequately warm.
 The data are collected as part of the EU Statistics on Income and Living Conditions (EU-SILC) to monitor the development of poverty and social inclusion in the EU.
 Data collection is based on a survey, which means that indicator values are self-reported.